Would you like to know what you should put on a real estate business card for higher conversion rates?

 But this means that, on the other hand, 12 percent of business cards handed out don’t get thrown away and may get used to contact you for new business.

-I don’t have further statistics about the remaining 12 percent.
+I don’t have other statistics about the remaining 12 percent.
 But many optimists and business card fans would say that 12 percent will contact you for new business and become clients.

 If we compare this to online marketing, this would be the conversion from website visitor to email subscriber.